Property Ownership Options

 Do not consider buying through a UK limited company, or offshore, as these will have taxation implications, and it is simply unnecessary to do so.

-We consider implication on inheritance rights and taxes.
+We consider the implications on inheritance rights and taxes.

 i.
 SCIs and French Inheritance Rights